-The fair market value which the Company's property is carried at within the Irish GAAP accounts is considered to be a consistent valuation methodology to the Solvency II guidelines.
-As the fair value is not arrived at using a quoted market price, nor adjusted quoted market price, the valuation technique is considered an alternative valuation method under Solvency II.
-This is described in more detail in section D4 below.
+The fair market value which the Company's property is carried at within the Irish GAAP accounts is not considered to be a consistent valuation methodology to the Solvency II guidelines.
+Property, plant and equipment is included at market value in the Solvency II Balance Sheet, this is based on an independent market valuation.